end2endzone/end2endzone-hugo/content/blog/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 ## Implement a query language

-Each column of a &quot;ResultSet&quot; may be of different type.
+Each column of a "ResultSet" may be of different type.
 Storing values in a Variant type is a perfect candidate for type abstraction.

 ## Provide GUI-editable properties in a generic manner